 Flour - plain, all-purpose flour is used in this recipe, but you can also experiment with different types of flour here.
 This recipe will also work with gluten-free flour.

-Baking powder - you can substitute baking powder for ¼ tsp of baking soda.
+Baking powder - you can substitute baking powder for ¼ teaspoon of baking soda.

 Cardamom - I just adore the fragrant and flavour of this spice, but you can swap it for cinnamon, nutmeg or allspice.
 Or just skip it completely if you are not a fan.